zaphoxx/zuhf-rfid/README.md

 From what i see comparing the sdr approach with the cc1101 approach the main difference are the powerlevels reaching the tag.
 The usrp provides a much higher powerlevel then the cc1101 does.
 So i might need to amplify cc1101 output power to get a tag response.
 Not sure if this is it but its the one difference that sticks out.

+## Dont trust the products headline ##
+Painful lesson learned.
+The modules I ordered are not designed for 868 MHz but for 430 MHz instead.
+So if you are also going into that direction make sure the modules you order are specifically for 868 MHz.
+Don't trust the main description, checkout the detailed description.
+In my case the description stated 868 MHz but in the detailed description it did say 430MHz instead.
+It can be really frustrating (and time and coffee consuming) when the module you have does not work the way you think it should.
+Until I get the new actual modules I will use the ones I have as workaround.
+As you can see in the next section, you can get a signal but you have to basically glue the modules right to the tag at the right location on the tag and even then you might still not get a signal. (a little tinfoil at the right location might help to get more of the signal reflected on the the tag).

 ## First Success - Seeing a Tag Response ##
 Woohoo!
 I finally got a tag response.
 The setup is quite improvised and the tag and antennas are basically in direct contact but now that I do have a signal I can work with that and see how to improve distance, power etc.